Pool loan calculator

 Using the pool loan calculator

-• Financing cost: The total cost of interest and fees that you’ll pay over the entire period of the loan.
+• Total financing cost: The total interest and fees paid over the life of the loan.

 Pool loans: An overview